Mabo v Queensland (No 2)

-The Prime Minister Paul Keating during his Redfern speech praised the decision, saying saying it "establishes a fundamental truth, and lays the basis for justice".
+The Prime Minister Paul Keating during his Redfern speech praised the decision, saying it "establishes a fundamental truth, and lays the basis for justice".
 Conversely, the decision was criticised by the government of Western Australia and various mining and pastoralist groups.

-Soon after the decision, the Keating Government passed the Native Title Act 1993 (Cth), which codified the rights recognised in Mabo and set out a new process for applicants to have their rights recognised through the newly established Native Title Tribunal and the Federal Court of Australia.
+Soon after the decision, the Keating government passed the Native Title Act 1993 (Cth), which supplemented the rights recognised in Mabo and set out a new process for applicants to have their rights recognised through the newly established Native Title Tribunal and the Federal Court of Australia.